Route Grade Votings

 Total votes cast 3

-18m.
-The steep arete is technical as far as a band of poor rock.
+The steep arete is technical as far as a band of crusty rock.
 Step right and climb the difficult slanting groove, and the headwall.
-Holds were chipped off after the first ascent but it is still climbable at pretty much the same grade.
-There are still some old bolts that provide much-needed protection.
+Holds were chipped off after the first ascent but it is still climbable at the same grade.
+Some ancient bolts provide much-needed protection.

 I would think that more holds were improved than destroyed, although some of the chipped holds pre-dated Johnny's ascent by years.
 A 'two foot' sling placed on the old bolt head on the left-hand side of the arete up and left of the crucial Rock 7 can be clipped en-route and offers some (body weight?) psychological back-up protection.
 The bolts on the upper wall seem fine for the force of a likely fall, being thick in diameter and appear not to be badly corroded.
 The top one needs a wire over it.
 Has been repeated without pre-placing the Rock 7, although my ascent wasn't on-sight.

 dave musgrove on-sighted it two years ago, and made it look easy.